 Men are not marrying because they may fail to realize that married sex can be incredible due to the strong emotional bond married partners often share.
 This allows for some fantastic fireworks in the bedroom.

 Studies confirm that marriage offers continual benefits for men’s finances, their sex lives, and their physical and mental health.

-Why men are avoiding marriage then if there are so many benefits to being married?
+Why are men avoiding marriage if there are so many benefits to marriage?

-Because too many men still believe in the ball-and-chain myth.
-Men not marrying view marriage as an expensive obstacle to their freedom and their sex lives.
+Reasons to not get married for certain men is that they still believe in the ball-and-chain myth.
+Men not marrying view marriage as an expensive obstacle to their freedom and sex lives.

 The media perpetuate these views in today’s culture, which has undoubtedly negatively affected men’s views towards marriage.
 Premarital counseling might be required to help address these concerns.